+Owner:

-Owner: Chief Financial Officer / Head of Investment / Actuarial
+Chief Financial Officer / Head of Investment / Actuarial

+MANAGEMENT AND MITIGATION EXAMPLES

+Capital Management

-Capital Management • Capital are held with comfort margins over minimum statutory and other capital requirements, including a minimum level of capital requirements of the Insurance Act 2005 and the Insurance Rules and Regulations 2007.
-Credit • We continuously monitor the ratings for our Reinsurers through credit rating agencies and make sure we purchase reinsurance from the ones with the best ratings.
-Financial Reporting • We ensure that there is a maker and checker for each financial reporting process while having in-built controls in our systems.
-Reserving • We estimate technical reserves using various actuarial and statistical techniques.
+Capital is held with comfort margins over minimum statutory and other capital requirements, including a minimum level of capital requirements per the Insurance Act 2005 and the Insurance Rules and Regulations 2007.

+Credit

+We continuously monitor the ratings for our Reinsurers through credit rating agencies and make sure we purchase reinsurance from the ones with the best ratings.

+Financial Reporting

+We ensure that there is a maker and checker for each financial reporting process while having in-built controls in our systems.

+Reserving

+We estimate technical reserves using various actuarial and statistical techniques.
 Management's best estimate of total reserves is set at not less than the actuarial best estimate.

+Liquidity

-Liquidity We measure our liquidity risks on an on-going basis through cash flow forecasts, asset allocation and maturity profile and run scenario testing.
-ORSA We have an established ORSA risk policy in place to ensure the annual regulatory
+We measure our liquidity risks on an on-going basis through cash flow forecasts, asset allocation and maturity profile and run scenario testing.

+ORSA

-Own Risk and Solvency Assessment is properly conducted.
+We have an established ORSA risk policy in place to ensure the annual regulatory Own Risk and Solvency Assessment is properly conducted.